 How do I feel reading another gay problem novel that leads a character dead?
 Not so good.
 Especially when I did not know this was how the story would end.
 But maybe Lecesne is right.
 What have we done for the Tyler Clementis of this world?
 What have we done for the young people, like Trayvon Martin, and Matthew Shepherd - all killed for their difference - being black, being gay, wearing a hoodie, wearing rainbow-colored shoes.

 If the absolute brightness of the novel is the goodness we are too blinded to see - then I have to say that in this novel Lecesene points to us all as culpable.
 But I am not too sure how many will get it.
 I read reviews on Goodreads that suggested readers think Phoebe is friends with Leonard.
 Or that the novel has too many diversions.
 I understand what the novel is supposed to be - I just hope those readers who read it will get it too.

 Stray Observations (I stole that line from the A.V.
 Club)

 - Lecesne, first, did a one-man show of Absolute Brightness.
 In it, I noticed that Lecesne is a storyteller - and he is able to pull off all the characters in the book!

 - Who would play Leonard in a film adaptation?
 Post your guesses in the comments.

 - I could talk about intersectionality in this book - it is a story about a white boy in a middle-class neighborhood - people of color are nary mentioned.

-- However, Lecesne story's is relevant and we should be shook.
-Hate Crimes against L.G.B.T.Q people is the highest among all minority groups.
+- However, Lecesne's story is relevant and we should be shook.
+Hate Crimes against L.G.B.T.Q people are the highest among all minority groups.